The Park Blocks

 The elegant, diminutive Rebecca at the Well fountain.

-The Calumet (esquire) Hotel from 1907
+The Calumet (esquire) Hotel from 1907.

-The Historic Cornelius Hotel from 1908
+The Historic Cornelius Hotel from 1908.

-The Masonic Temple from 1924)
+The Masonic Temple, from 1924.

-the Portland Art Museum from 1930
+The Portland Art Museum, from 1930.

 Let me know if you want to learn more about any of these institutions.

-It's one of the oldest high schools west of the Mississippi.
 In 1952, Lincoln High, the City's 1st high school, was transformed into Lincoln Hall, the 1st building on the Park Blocks campus of Portland State University.

 The American Renaissance Revival building was designed by the same designers of the Rockefeller Center (Whitehouse & Fouilhoux).